 The web was written to be read.
-It's being rewritten to be parsed.
+It is now being rewritten to be parsed.

 The Reddish Problem